La Rioja Alta

 About La Rioja Alta

-Because specific visit formats, menus, opening times, service details are not verified here, the safest approach is to confirm directly before making La Rioja Alta the anchor of a special occasion.
+Because specific visit formats, menus, opening times, service details are best confirmed directly before making La Rioja Alta the anchor of a special occasion.
 It can be considered alongside other Haro names such as Bodegas Muga, Bodegas Roda, CVNE (Cune), López de Heredia (Viña Tondonia), and Ramón Bilbao when choosing the tone of a day in Haro.

 Book it for a polished Haro stop, not for a food-first plan

 Timing should be handled with care.
-Since specific hours and visit formats are not verified here, do not assume a lunch, tour, tasting, or drop-in structure without checking first.
+Since specific hours and visit formats should be confirmed first, do not assume a lunch, tour, tasting, or drop-in structure without checking.
 Keep any non-venue plans flexible until the appointment details are confirmed.

 How to choose between Haro's premium stops